imjasonh/ImJasonH/articles/oci-base-image-annotations/README.md

 Base images provide a base operating system environment for your containers, whether they're built using [a Dockerfile's `FROM` directive](https://docs.docker.com/engine/reference/builder/#from), or Buildpacks, configured by the [run-image](https://buildpacks.io/docs/concepts/components/stack/).

 The problem is, once your image is built, information about the base image is completely lost.
-Your image is just a collection of layers, and there's no telling where it came `FROM`, let alone whether what it came `FROM` has available fixes for any vulnerabilities it was rude enough to include for you.
+To the registry, and to any client that pulls your image, it's just a collection of layers, and there's no telling what image it came `FROM`, let alone whether what it came `FROM` has available fixes for any vulnerabilities it was rude enough to include for you.

 ### Base Image Annotations